The best cordless water flosser available.

 At the front, just before the base of the unit is the Waterpik logo.

-Flip the unit round and half of the back is made up of a transparent plastic with a cover over the opening to the water tank.
+The rear of the unit is primarily made up of the water tank.
+It is a clear plastic.
+There is a hinged cover over the opening to the tank.

-The tank holds 210 ml of water and will give up to 45 seconds of usage time.
+The tank holds 207ml (7 ounces) of water and will give up to 65 seconds of usage time.

-On the upper half of the back of the unit are a series of raised dots that act as a grip for the fingers to keep the unit firmly in hand.
+On the rear, towards the top of the flosser are a series of raised dots.
+I mentioned these previously.
+They act as a grip for the fingers to keep the unit firmly in hand.

 4 nozzles come provided in the box.

 These can easily be removed and replaced by releasing the catch that holds them in place.
-There is an eject/release button on the back of the unit, right at the top.
+To do this you need to press the grey coloured eject/release button on the back of the unit, right at the top.

-All the nozzles can be rotated a full 360 degrees, so that when in use you can get maximum benefit from the flosser and position the tip in the mouth at the ideal angle.
+All the nozzles can be rotated a full 360 degrees.
+This allows you to gain maximum benefit from the flosser, and position the tip in the mouth at the ideal angle.

 Such a feature should not be underestimated.
 You have finite control, more so than when you are all fingers and thumbs with regular floss.

-It will take a bit of practice, but you can use your index finger to twist the nozzle into the perfect angle to reach all areas of the mouth.
+It will take a bit of practice to actually do when in use.
+But you can use your index finger to twist the nozzle into the perfect angle to reach all areas of the mouth.

 The 4 nozzles provided with this cordless option are:

-- 2 x JT-100E – Waterpik Classic Water Flosser Tips
+- 2 x JT-450E – Waterpik Classic Water Flosser Tips

 - 1 x OD-100E – Waterpik Orthodontic Tip